We review lots of models including Vax, Dyson, Phillips, Indesit and more, so you can find something suitable for your

 As you can see there are lots of air purifiers on the market, all of which help to improve indoor air quality in removing dust, pollen and airborne pollutants - generally cleaning the air.
-As pointed out there are many health benefits including helping with asthma and hay fever.
+As pointed out there are many health benefits to improving air quality including helping with asthma and hay fever.

 In our guide, we have explored different models and price points.
 We have looked at square feet cleaning ability, fan speeds, ability to purify the air effectively, if they are easy to use, their appearance and price point.
 You will, therefore, hopefully, find something suitable for your needs.

 Whichever air purifier you choose to clean air in your home, take a moment and breathe and pore over your choice.
 The most appropriate purchase for you could be life-changing… or air-changing, at least!

 If you enjoyed this free product review, make sure you check out our best tumble dryer, best dishwashers, best washing machines, best washer dryers, best steam cleaners, best fridge freezers, best vacuum cleaners and best pressure washer reviews and as well.